mirekdlugosz/website/content/2018/found-on-web-ast-blogroll.md

 Slug: found-on-web-ast-blogroll
 Date: 2018-08-14 15:38:07
 Category: Blog
-Tags: community, found on web, testing
+Tags: found on web, testing

 I grabbed a list of blogs aggregated on Association for Software Testing website, so you don't have to.